EthanCai/programming-learning-notes/projects-part-2.md

 - [etcd](https://github.com/coreos/etcd): A distributed consistent key-value store for shared configuration and service discovery
 - [SkyDNS](https://github.com/skynetservices/skydns): SkyDNS is a distributed service for announcement and discovery of services built on top of etcd.
 It utilizes DNS queries to discover available services.
 This is done by leveraging SRV records in DNS, with special meaning given to subdomains, priorities and weights.
 - [consul](https://www.consul.io/): Consul 简化了分布式环境中的服务的注册和发现流程，通过 HTTP 或者 DNS 接口发现。支持外部 SaaS 提供者等。

+## 熔断器

+- [Polly](https://github.com/App-vNext/Polly): Polly is a .NET 3.5 / 4.0 / 4.5 / PCL library that allows developers to express transient exception handling policies such as Retry, Retry Forever, Wait and Retry or Circuit Breaker in a fluent manner.
+- [Hystrix](https://github.com/Netflix/Hystrix): Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
+- [Hystrix.NET](https://hystrixnet.codeplex.com): Hystrix.NET is a C# port of Hystrix, which is a latency and fault tolerance library for complex distributed systems.